nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 }
 ```

-The static method `run` from [`SpringApplication`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/SpringApplication.html)
+Static method `run` from [`SpringApplication`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/SpringApplication.html)
 class will create a single `ApplicationContext`.
-The context will contain all the _beans_ defined
+The context will contain all custom _beans_ defined
 in the application, as well as _beans_ which will be created during
 _Spring_'s auto-configuration process.
 This means that wherever in our
 application we can request any _bean_ from the context to be autowired
 with _Spring_'s dependency injection mechanism.
-In most of the cases
+In most cases
 this will be desired way to do.

 But there could be situations where we wouldn't like that all defined
 _beans_ are accessible within the whole application.
 Maybe we would